 The January 11, 2026 cruise on the Celebrity Infinity departs from Barcelona, Spain.
-On this 10 Night Canary Islands Spain & Morocco (Barcelona Roundtrip) sailing, the ship will visit a total of 6 different cruise port destinations, including its departure port.
+On this 10 Night Canary Islands Spain & Morocco (Barcelona Roundtrip) sailing, the ship will visit a total of 6 cruise port destinations, including its departure port.
 The Celebrity Infinity sets sail on Sunday, Jan 11th and returns on Wednesday, Jan 21st.

 Use the buttons below to toggle between cabin types.